Parents - Frequently Asked Questions

 Whether your student has Work-Study or does not the process for finding a job on-campus is the same.
 The student should contact any office that he/she might be interested in working to see if they have any student positions available and inquire how to apply.
 Some of the bigger employers on-campus for non-Work-Study students are Chartwell's Dining Service, the Bookstore, Athletics and Computer Services.
 This list of offices that hire Work-Study students might also be a helpful list to those without Work-Study funds.

-Students can find local part-time job listings on the Career Center's job and internship posting site - StocktonWorks.
+Students can find local part-time job listings on Career Education & Development's job and internship posting site - StocktonWorks.

 Students can start increasing their chances of finding a good full-time job their freshmen year.
 Many students get part-time jobs either on or off-campus.
 Part-time jobs are great for learning transferable skills (skills all employers look for such as teamwork, leadership, flexibility, time management, etc.).